philmikejones/philmikejones_me/content/post/2016-06-01-sheffield-great-european-disaster-movie.md

 The movie:

-> &#8230;examines the identity crisis of current-day Europe and the complex challenges that are mounting against the Union's survival.
-Beset by growing nationalism, seven years of economic crisis [as of 2014] and an increasing dissatisfaction with its undemocratic political structure will Europe sleepwalk into catastrophe as it did one hundred years ago? &#8211; <http://www.thegreateuropeandisastermovie.eu/about>
+> examines the identity crisis of current-day Europe and the complex challenges that are mounting against the Union's survival.
+Beset by growing nationalism, seven years of economic crisis [as of 2014] and an increasing dissatisfaction with its undemocratic political structure will Europe sleepwalk into catastrophe as it did one hundred years ago? <http://www.thegreateuropeandisastermovie.eu/about>

 I wanted to screen the film to raise awareness of the benefits of the European Union, especially in the lead up to the [EU Referendum](https://www.eureferendum.gov.uk/) in the UK on 23 June.
-I firmly wish for the UK to remain in the EU &#8211; despite its problems &#8211; and worry that if the UK leaves my young son and his generation will grow up in a nation cast out from the world like a political pariah, without the benefits and social safeguards that we have enjoyed up to now.
+I firmly wish for the UK to remain in the EU - despite its problems - and worry that if the UK leaves my young son and his generation will grow up in a nation cast out from the world like a political pariah, without the benefits and social safeguards that we have enjoyed up to now.

 The movie has a fictional narrative that runs through the film which introduces key concepts and serves as a launching point for relevant documentary footage.